-Overall, for both charities our figures compare favourably to the ONS statistics (2023 (provisional)), which show a national median gender pay gap for Scotland of 8.3% and national mean gender pay gap at 6.5% for all employees.
+Overall, for both charities, our figures compare favourably to the ONS statistics (2024 (provisional)), which show a national median gender pay gap for Scotland of 2.2%.
 We are confident that our employees are paid fairly and equally for the same or similar roles, and our equal pay statements are included in our Equality Status Reports.